Cyprus, Nicosia

 Want to add your FAQ?

-Akrotiri Lake (Limassol Salt Lake) is the largest inland water body in Cyprus, covering about 10.65 km².
-It is located within the British military bases of Akrotiri and Dekelia, southwest of Limassol.
-Its lowest point is 2.7 m below sea level, and the depth rarely exceeds 1 m.
+Akrotiri Lake (Limassol Salt Lake) is the largest inland water body in Cyprus, covering an area of approximately 10.65 km².
+It is located within the British military bases of Akrotiri and Dhekelia, southwest of Limassol.
+The lowest point lies 2.7 m below sea level, and its depth rarely exceeds 1 m.

 Photo www.google.com/maps

-The lake is seasonal: in summer, the bottom is covered with a salt crust, while in winter and spring it fills with rainwater and groundwater.
+The lake is seasonal: in summer, its bed is covered with a salt crust, while in winter and spring it fills with rainwater and groundwater.
 Akrotiri plays a key role in maintaining the ecological balance of the entire peninsula.

 Biodiversity and flamingos

-Akrotiri is recognized as one of the main wetlands in the Eastern Mediterranean.
+Akrotiri is recognized as one of the main wetlands of the Eastern Mediterranean.
 More than 300 bird species have been recorded on the peninsula.
-It is a stopover site for migratory flocks traveling between Europe and Africa.
+It serves as a stopover for migratory flocks traveling between Europe and Africa.

 Photo www.google.com/maps

 In winter, the lake becomes home to flamingos.
-In different years, their numbers ranged from 2,000 to 20,000 individuals.
-However, in January 2025, their number dropped to only 30 birds — a record low since observations began in 1992.
-Scientists attribute this to climate change, water level fluctuations, and increased development.
+Depending on the year, between 2,000 and 20,000 birds have been observed here.
+However, in January 2025, their number dropped to only 30 — the lowest recorded since monitoring began in 1992.
+Scientists attribute this to climate change, water level fluctuations, and increased urban development.

 Photo www.google.com/maps